Certified Acceptance Agent (CAA)

 A Certified Public Accountant is an accountant who has been licensed by a state board of accountancy in the United States.
 CPAs must have completed a degree in accounting from a public or private college or university.
 Additionally, they must meet experience and good moral conduct standards set by their board of accountants.
 Furthermore, they must adhere to ethical standards and complete designated continuing education courses in order to retain their active CPA licensure.
 A Certified Public Accountant may offer a variety of services, some of which may include tax preparation or planning.

-Enrolled Actuary (EAC)
+Enrolled Actuary (EA)

 Enrolled Agent (EA)